Morpion Solitaire - Origin

 Pierre Berloquin in 2008 (Tours 1939 - )

-Even if we don't know the origin of the game, we know the person at the origin of its success: many thanks to Pierre Berloquin, responsible of the large success of this game in France during the 70s.
+Even if we don't know the origin of the game, we know the person at the origin of its success: many thanks to Pierre Berloquin, responsible for the large success of this game in France during the 70s.
 I played myself, and other students too, when I was in Math-Sup and Math-Spé during some boring lessons (hmmm... no, I will not tell who the boring teachers were!).
 At that time, he was the author of a regular column named "Jeux et Paradoxes" published in the French monthly magazine Science & Vie http://www.science-et-vie.com.
 He presented new grids in his column as soon as a new record was found by a reader: from the first record of Millington given in the issue of April 1974 to the last record of Bruneau in April 1976.
-This last grid published in Berloquin's column is still today the world record of the standard 5T game.
+This last grid published in Berloquin's column was the world record of the standard 5T game, up to August 2010.

 Pierre Berloquin does not know the origin of the game, he probably learnt it from Bernard Lemaire who sent him the first record grid done in 1972 by C. W. Millington, Manchester.
 On the origin of the variants, all invented after the standard 5T game: